 Beginning in 2013 through the end of 2015, the PPACA imposed, among other things, an annual excise tax of 2.3% on any entity that manufactures or imports medical devices offered for sale in the United States.
-Congress imposed a moratorium on this tax on December 18, 2015, for sales of devices during the period January 1, 2016 through December 31, 2017.
-The moratorium expired on December 31, 2017.
-We do not believe that our products were subject to this tax (prior to the moratorium) based on the retail exemption under applicable Treasury Regulations.
+Congress suspended this tax on December 18, 2015 for two years, for sales of devices during the period January 1, 2016 through December 31, 2017.
+We do not believe that our products were subject to this tax (prior to its suspension) based on the retail exemption under applicable Treasury Regulations.
 However, the availability of this exemption is subject to interpretation by the IRS, and the IRS may disagree with our analysis.
-Absent further legislative action, the medical device excise tax applies to sales of taxable medical devices beginning on January 1, 2018, and future products that we manufacture, produce or import may be subject to this tax (unless the retail exemption or other applicable exemption applies).
+The future of the medical device tax (and the PPACA generally) is uncertain.
+If the tax is not repealed and the two-year suspension of the tax is not extended beyond 2017, future products that we manufacture, produce or import may be subject to this tax (unless the retail exemption or other applicable exemption applies).
 The financial impact this tax may have on our business is unclear and there can be no assurance that our business will not be materially adversely affected by it.